-- i) the customer simultaneously receives and consumes the benefits provided by the Entity's performance as the Entity performs. - ii) the Entity's performance creates or enhances an asset that the customer controls as the asset is created or enhanced.
+- the customer simultaneously receives and consumes the benefits provided by the Entity's performance as the Entity performs. - the Entity's performance creates or enhances an asset that the customer controls as the asset is created or enhanced. - iii) the Entity's performance does not create an asset with an alternative use to the Entity and the Entity has an enforceable right to payment for performance completed to date.